AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 The TransactionList class provides essential functionalities for managing a list of transactions.
 Its methods facilitate the addition, removal, editing, and retrieval of transactions, ensuring efficient management of transactions within a group.

+### DateTime

+<ins> Overview </ins>

+The DateTime class handles all operations in LongAh involving the tracking of time.
+This includes storing and printing the datetime elements in dated transactions, parsing user's date & time related inputs as well as filtering transactions according to their stored date & time.
+Implementation of the class is made possible with the help of the *java.time* class.

+<ins> Class Fields </ins>

+Storing requirements only occurs for the specific datetime component of the class.
+Hence, the class field structure is as follows:

+- *dateTime*: A dateTime object from the system class *java.time* representing date & time associated with the current instance.

+<ins> Constructor </ins>

+The DateTime constructor takes in a string representation of date & time in the `dd-MM-YYYY HHmm` form and parse it into a LocalDateTime instance from *java.time* and stores it under the *dateTime* field.

+Invalid string date & time inputs to the constructor will trigger exceptions.
+The exceptions and triggering conditions are as follows:

+- `INVALID_TIME_FORMAT`: String input representing date & time is not in the `dd-MM-YYYY HHmm` format.
+- `INVALID_TIME_INPUT`: String input is representing a future date & time.
+This is not permitted in the LongAh system considering real-life practicability.

+<ins> Methods </ins>

+- *getDateTime*: Getter method to get the dateTime field of the current instance.
+Currently used within the class only.
+- *isBefore*: Determines whether an input DateTime object has a dateTime field that is before that of the current instance.
+- *isAfter*: Determines whether an input DateTime object has a dateTime field that is after that of the current instance.
+- *isEqual*: Determines whether an input DateTime object has a dateTime field that is equal to that of the current instance.
+- *isFuture*: Determines whether the dateTime field of the current instance represent a future date & time (e.g. is after the preset system time).
+Currently used within the constructor only.
+- *toStorageString*: Formats the dateTime field of the current instance into a String output suitable for loading and storing.
+- *toString*: Overrides the default toString method.
+Formats the dateTime field of the existing DateTime instance into a String output suitable for printouts.

 ### PIN